Kauai is famous for its world-famous beaches, rough ocean cliffs and

 Poke

 Ridiculously fresh, marinated raw seafood in your chosen sauce.
-Ahi poke, which is produced from yellowfin tuna, is the most common variation.
+Ahi poke,

 Try also Malasadas.